 How much are U-Haul movers?
 Movers prices will vary dramatically, depending on the number of hours booked, how many movers you book, whether they are doing a load, unload, or both, and how soon you need them.
 Movers cost as little as $200 to as much as $5,000, which is why you need to get your own quote.

-In case you were wondering, for us to add movers to our made-up, on the spot move, U-Haul quoted us $312.
+And in case you were wondering, for us to add movers to our made-up, on the spot move, U-Haul quoted us $312.

 Are movers actually worth it?